Redirecting a page or post

-At some point in creating webpages for your site, you may find yourself with the need to redirect a URL to another page, post, error page, or even another site when a page has moved or its information is no longer hosted by your site.
-You can easily create and manage these redirections inside of your WordPress administrator dashboard.
+At some point in creating webpages for your site, you may find yourself with the need to redirect a URL to another page, post, error page, or even another site when a page has moved or your site no longer hosts its information.
+You can easily create and manage these redirections inside your WordPress administrator dashboard.

 Step-By-Step Instructions

-1. In the Wordpress dashboard, hover over Yoast SEO and click on the “Redirects" link.
+- In the WordPress dashboard, on the far left, hover over Yoast SEO and click on the “Redirects" link.
 In most instances, access to this menu item is restricted to site administrators.
-This can be adjusted by the site administrator.
+The site administrator can adjust this.

-2. You will see "Plain redirects" and you will be given the opportunity to add a 301 redirect here.
-Simply add the full old URL in the space designated for it, and the full URL that you wish the page to point to, and then click on the "Add Redirect" button.
+- You will see "Plain redirects," and you will be allowed to add a 301 redirect here.
+Add the full old URL in the space designated for it, and the full URL that you wish the page to point to, and then click on the "Add Redirect" button.

-Using Yoast SEO Redirects is mainly used for internal subsites or to direct an old page to a new URL, but it has other uses as well.
+Yoast SEO Redirects are primarily used for internal subsites or to redirect an old page to a new URL, but they also have other applications.
 For example, if you have a page set up for a conference that your department will be hosting, and the URL is too long for a user to type out (something like: https://yoursite.gsu.edu/conferences/new-conference-october-2020/registration/), you can create a short “vanity link” in Yoast SEO Redirects.
-Simply follow the instructions above and make a new, shorter, vanity URL the old address (something like “yoursite.gsu.edu/conference-2020”, and then place the long actual URL in the new address field.
+Simply follow the instructions above and make a new, shorter, vanity URL for the old address (something like “yoursite.gsu.edu/conference-2020”, and then place the long actual URL in the new address field.
 Now you can use “yoursite.gsu.edu/conference-2020” in links and published materials, making it much easier for people to read and type in to access.

 IMPORTANT